cswaney/fawkes/README.md

 # fawkes
-Bayesian estimation of Hawkes processes and order book simulation.
+Bayesian estimation of Hawkes processes for limit order book simulation in Python/Cython.